Periwinkle

 - Is Periwinkle good for the Colorado Front Range?

-- Yes.
-Periwinkle is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Periwinkle is a well-suited groundcover for Colorado's Front Range.

 - How big does Periwinkle get?